Soy Wax Candles: The Ultimate Guide

 - The soya wax used by Northumbrian Candleworks is 100% GM-free.
 GM crops concern some customers and their potential impact on humans and wildlife.
 We decided to work with GM-free soya wax on purpose.

-- Soya wax candles burn at a lower temperature than paraffin wax candles.
+- Soya wax candles burn at a lower temperature than paraffin wax candles, which orginiates from crude oil.
 And, they emit less soot than the fossil fuel wax alternatives.
 That makes them better for your indoor environment too.

 5 things to know about natural candles